ehcloninger/my72mgb/_posts/2021-05-26-bmiht-certificates.md

 The Trust issues a "Certified Copy" of the factory record for a vehicle.
 I purchased one of these as well as the "technical specification" for Pearline.
 You can see these below, minus the couple of bits that might assist someone in relieving me of her comforting presence.
+The certificate is a very heavy "resume paper" (80#) faux parchment while the technical specifications are on a heavy grade (28#) printer paper.
+The signatures appear to be human-made although I have no idea if the signature represents someone affiliated with the museum or not.

 I don't think there's anything on these documents that are surprising to see.
 The body and engine numbers line up.
 It's good to know the firing order, although I'm pretty sure that's illustrated